afbarnard/esal/README.md

 manipulation of event sequences and timelines.
 Esal is intended to be used for exploring event sequence data and preparing data for modeling, but does not do any modeling itself.
-Conceptually, Esal is a representation for a dataset of sequences/timelines and an associated set of meaningful operations (selection, counting, transformation).
+Conceptually, Esal is a representation for a dataset of sequences / timelines and an associated set of meaningful operations (selection, counting, transformation).